 - Forms & Policies

-- Forms must be completely filled in by parent, including exact name of medications on the bottle and form, ie: pill, liquid, and dosage
+- Forms must be completely filled in by the parent, including exact name of medications on the bottle and form, ie: pill, liquid, and dosage.

-- If child is seen by specialist, please have the specialist sign the forms.
+- If your child is seen by a specialist, please have the specialist sign the forms.

 - Patient Registration Form

 - Pediatric Health History